Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Quick Recipes for Emergency Replacements

-If you’re in a hurry and are in need of a quick brown sugar substitute this simple recipe will save your day:
+If you’re in a hurry and need a quick brown sugar substitute this simple recipe will save your day:

 1. White Sugar + Molasses